Mexico nabs son of drug lord 'El Chapo' before Biden visit

 Defense Secretary Luis Cresencio Sandoval said Army and National Guard personnel had captured a son of “El Chapo.”
 Sandoval identified him only as Ovidio, in keeping with government policy.

-Ovidio Guzmán had not been one of El Chapo’s better-known sons until an aborted operation to capture him three years ago.
+Ovidio Guzmán, nicknamed “the Mouse,” had not been one of El Chapo’s better-known sons until an aborted operation to capture him three years ago.
 That attempt similarly set off violence in Culiacan that ultimately led President Andrés Manuel López Obrador to order the military to let him go.

 Thursday's high-profile capture comes just days before López Obrador will host U.S. President Joe Biden for bilateral talks followed by their North American Leaders' Summit with Canadian Prime Minister Justin Trudeau.
 Drug trafficking, along with immigration, is expected to be a top talking point.